BerkeleyLearnVerify/Scenic/docs/tutorials/fundamentals.rst

 object green in Scenic's visualizer.
 Pressing :kbd:`w` will render all objects as wireframes, which will allow you to see the coordinate axes in the center of the ego object (at the origin).

-Since we didn't provide any additional information to Scenic about this object, it created it with all of a Scenic `Object`'s default values (more info available in the :ref:`objects_and_classes`).
+Since we didn't provide any additional information to Scenic about this object, it created it with all of a Scenic `Object`'s default values (more info available in the :ref:`Classes Reference <objects_and_classes>`).
 Scenic provides a flexible, natural language, way for setting properties of objects, **specifiers**.
 Scenic has many specifiers, too many to explore in this tutorial, but a quick reference can be found in the :ref:`syntax_guide` and a more in depth reference in the :ref:`specifiers`.